hikarine3/is-defined/README.md

 npm install hikaine3/is-defined

 # Purpose
-It is daunting task to check undefined variable especially when the item is nested object.
+It is daunting task to check undefined variable especially when the item has multiple tiers as an object.
-Fundamental update of JS is ideal but this will help the problem until it is solved by JS itself.
+This module is for reducing the conding for it.

 # Usage
 If the item's depth is only 1 depth or 0 depth, you should use this way.